songxianming125/DataProc_matlab/README.md

-# DataProc for matlab
+# DataProc_matlab

-applicable for MDSplus and SWIP DAS
+DP for MDSplus and DAS, matlab version